-Control room layout and design is always in flux in some capacity, but no matter the trends, many factors need consideration.
+Control room layout and design is always in flux in some capacity.
+However, no matter the trends, many factors need consideration.
 Control rooms are operational centers of a business.
-The work employees perform in them is often critical and can be the determining factor in the success or failure of an organization.
+The work employees perform in them is often critical.
+Also, they can be the determining factor in the success or failure of an organization.

-The people who work in control rooms and support them spend long hours in front of computer screens and are often responsible for identifying and preventing catastrophic events.
+The people who work in control rooms and support them spend long hours in front of computer screens.
+Also, they are often responsible for identifying and preventing catastrophic events.
 As you move forward to the planning and design stages of your control room, please consider these two factors that are crucial to successful control room layout design:

 Factor #1: The Ergonomic Requirements of Control Room Layout Design

 Ergonomics are not just about having a comfortable chair.
 When designing a control room, ergonomics also plays into the layout of the room.
 Considerations must include the workstations themselves including the furniture the employees and operators will be using on a daily basis.
 The chairs’ design must have comfort and operator needs in mind.
 Stress and fatigue from seating that does not incorporate ergonomics will reduce the effectiveness and productivity of the technicians.
 It can also increase workplace injury and lower accuracy.